MonsteRico/ObsidianNotes/content/Apartments.md

 Here's what I'm thinking.

 # Options
+- In terms of amenities all of these options have the same amenities with similar quality.
+Campus Edge has added in building heated bike storage but thats really the only difference
 ## 3x3  Apt Hub - Nick/Kylee do whatever
 - If Nick/Kylee wanted to live in Hub as well they'd be in same building with same amenities AND its pet friendly so they could
 - ![[Pasted image 20220625160606.png]]